Capital Credits Process

 Checks may be cashed within 120 days.

-You will have 30 days after the list of unclaimed is published in the newspapers to fill out the necessary paperwork.
+You will have 30 days after the list of unclaimed is published on the website, to fill out the necessary paperwork.
 After the 30 days, all unclaimed from 2 years prior are transferred out of unclaimed.
 Call us and we’ll be glad to help.

 Keep your address current with us, so we can forward payments to you when capital credits are retired in the future.
 Please call us at 800-922-6677 to update your information.